Last updated on 25th April 2023

 Having a familiar presenter that walks viewers through the steps can help to engage your audience and bring a level of consistency to your series.

-Here’s an example from our sister brand, Project:co:
+Here’s an example of a presenter-style video from our sister brand, Project:co:

 Our founder Matt created this video series to train new users on how to get the best out of the software.